JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 Change FlowStat from an RB-tree to a flat map with small-object optimisation.
 Change FlowStatMap from an RB-tree to a B-tree indexed vector.
 Replace MCF Dijkstra RB-tree with B-tree.
+Reduce performance issues when deleting stale links with refit to any cargo.

 ### Pathfinder